 Probably one of the more important parts of your profile is the links pointing to your website from other, highly trusted websites.
 This also means that these are more difficult to get.
 There are a few different ways to obtain these kinds of links and a few things to consider:

 - Organically gaining backlinks: In a perfect world, your website is one of the most informative, most appealing, and most trustworthy of websites in existence.
 Because of this, other websites naturally view your website as an authority on certain issues and therefore link to your website.
-Google, acting as the benign monarch of the Internet, rewards this behavior by listing your website at the top of its search results.
+Google, acting as the benign monarch of the Internet, rewards this behaviour by listing your website at the top of its search results.
 This is built through great content, hard work, and lots of time.

 - Building Networks: Naturally, we can’t all be perfect and it can be a tough world out there.
 Because of this, it is only natural to talk to other websites and build relationships with other relevant sites.
 This also takes some hard work.
 By thinking of how users find your website and what they might search before they come to your product, you can reach out to related websites and ask to link to each other.
 Sometimes this works out, and sometimes it doesn’t, but it is a great way to eventually build up your backlink profile with trusted websites.